Kim Dotcom Sues New Zealand For $6.8 Billion In Damages Over Erroneous Arrest - Slashdot

 Kim Dotcom lived in New Zealand, but the Mega companies had nothing to do with either NZ or Germany.

 Re:How Much Was The Pirated Software Worth?
-(Score:4, Interesting)
+(Score:5, Insightful)

 This is bullshit.